apache/pekko/docs/src/main/paradox/general/configuration.md

 pekko {

-  # Logger config for Akka internals and classic actors, the new API relies
+  # Logger config for Pekko internals and classic actors, the new API relies
   # directly on SLF4J and your config for the logger backend.

   # Loggers to register at boot time (org.apache.pekko.event.Logging$DefaultLogger logs